Power in some Kentucky tornado-stricken areas may take months to restore as attention turns to recovery - KTVZ

 About 70 miles east of Dawson Springs, six family members lost their lives when a tornado hit their home in Bowling Green, a relative told CNN.

-Rachael Brown, 36, and Steven Brown, 35, were with their four kids and Rachael’s mother, Victoria Smith, 64, when a tornado hit their home.
+Rachael Brown, 36, and Steven Brown, 35, were with their four children and Rachael’s mother, Victoria Smith, 64, when a tornado hit their home.

 The three adults and three of the children — Nariah Cayshelle, 16, Nolynn, 8, and Nyles, 4 — were killed in the tornado, Rachael Brown’s aunt, Dornicho Jackson McGee, told CNN.
 The couple’s 13-year-old daughter is still missing.